Damaged Intellectuals'

 Criteria for attending:

-Have suspicions that one might be a "damaged intellectual," OR,
+Have suspicions that you might be a "damaged intellectual," OR,

 Be willing to fake it.